microsoft/aici/README.md

 Tokens depend on the tokenizer used (eg., for Llama there 32000 tokens, and for GPT-4 there is ~100k).

-The actual binary interface is a bit more complicated - it asks for the memory to be allocated for prompt, has a type to represent constraint, way to allocate and free it, as well as clone it (eg., when a beam search branch is split or cut), see the [AiciVm Rust trait](aici_abi/src/lib.rs) as well as the [C header file](aici_abi/src/aici_iface.h) for details (the C header is currently not used other than for documentation).
+The actual binary interface is a bit more complicated - it asks for the memory to be allocated for prompt, has a type to represent constraint, and a way to allocate it.

-As for cloning, it may be more efficient to clone the whole VM state, rather than just the constraint (since the different branches can be then executed in parallel).
+A WASM module instance is created for each token sequence, so there is no need to deallocate the constraint type.
+Also, when the sequence forks (as in beam search), the module instance is cloned.
+See the [AiciVm Rust trait](aici_abi/src/lib.rs) as well as the [C header file](aici_abi/src/aici_iface.h) for details (the C header is currently not used other than for documentation).

 This interface may need to be extended in the future to allow for say scoring different beam search branches or backtracking.